Digital-Tech-KKHS/game-design-sylvie/documents/Game Design Document.md

 # Required Assets
 ## Art
-i will have two maps, one of her hometown (smaller) and one of the city (bigger) animations for enemies, main character and other relevant characters which require it..
+i will have two maps, one of her hometown (smaller) and one of the city (bigger) animations for enemies, main character and other relevant characters which require it.
 ### Objects

 ### Characters and Animations

 Character #1
+mc: running, jumping, walking, crouch, idle
 ...

 Character #2
+police character: running, walking, idle
 ...

 Character #3
+train conducter/ water master: idle, walk/ run
 ...

 ### Tiles